 If I could pick only one city to see when visiting Europe, I would have to choose Rome (after a lot of arm twisting).
 Rome is one of those cities where ancient ruins, Renaissance buildings, art, architecture and village-like neighbourhoods come together in just one afternoon stroll.
 However, Rome is becoming busier and busier by the day and this leads to long queues, restaurants offering just mediocre tourist menus and sky-rocketing hotel prices.
+So, what are the top things to do in Rome to assure you having a splendid time?
 With these 7 travel hacks, a relaxed trip to Rome with lots of history, good food and unknown must-sees, is guaranteed.

 Skip those pesky lines

 I was mortified to hear that waiting times for popular sights in Rome, like the Colosseum and Vatican Museums, can be as long as two hours.
 What a waste of time.
 Lucky for me, my friends had given me some advice on how to skip those lines.